SharePoint/sp-dev-provisioning-templates/tenant/ContosoWorkshop/README.md

 Notice that you can easily extend the initially provisioned site for example by doing following modifications:

 - Include registration web part using PowerApps (not present by default)
-- Include Yammer discussion web part for enablign attendees to discuss the workshop even before it happens
+- Include Yammer discussion web part for enabling attendees to discuss the workshop even before it happens

 ![Full layout](./full-layout-workshop.png)